I wish you could have seen me in the first few weeks of owning my home.

 Thus, I invested in a security system.
 And you may have to as well.
 There is a lot to be said for peace of mind, and I have never regretted purchasing mine.
 However, it is an additional expense that costs a couple of hundred upfront and potentially a monthly fee as well, so consider this when deciding which neighborhood you want to live in.

-And not just furniture.
+And not just furniture, although that’s enough to send you over the edge.
 Outfitting a home is more than just dining room tables and bedroom sets.
 It’s rugs and curtains and guest towels and vacuums and shovels and all the little things you never noticed before in your parents’ home.
 But they’re there.
 And you need them.

 Make sure to build some extra room in your budget to cover all of these items.
 You don’t need to get everything at once, but trust me, fold-up chairs in the living room get old pretty quickly.